 Here’s the thing.

-If you use watercolor on regular printer paper, you’ll think watercolor is hard to do, ugly, but mostly you’ll get frustrated because what you see on that paper is just plain crap.
-The paper curls, bleeds, the colors are dull, it’s just an annoying mess.
+If you use watercolor on regular printer paper, you’ll think watercolor is hard to do and ugly, but mostly you’ll get frustrated because what you see on that paper is just plain crap.
+The paper curls, bleeds, the colors are dull, and it’s just an annoying mess.

 It’s watercolor paper.
 That’s it.
 Buy watercolor paper or journals that have watercolor paper inside.
 Or at least some kind of thicker paper, like mixed media papers.

-Even better, make your own journal by cutting watercolor paper into pages and bind them.
+Even better, make your own journal by cutting watercolor paper into pages and binding them.

-Search for thicker paper with thickness of 140lb/300gsm or higher.
+Search for thicker paper with a thickness of 140lb/300gsm or thicker.
 Every paper set has this marking on them, so it’ll be no problem for you to find it.